7 Mindfulness Exercises for Beginners to Transform Your Life

 It’s a simple way to be with your mind.

-With that in mind, let’s see how mindfulness is good for your mental well-being.
+Let’s see how mindfulness is good for your mental well-being and to support overall mind-body health.

 Mindfulness is not only supposed to encourage you to be present, but it also creates a calming environment for your mental health.